3urobeat/steam-comment-bot-discord-plugin/README.md

 The plugin is installed in your `steam-comment-service-bot` installation by default.
 Please make sure you have the latest version of the Bot installed!

+> **Note:** Make sure to have at least node.js v16.11 installed, as it is required by discord.js

 To enable the plugin, make sure you have started the bot at least once.
 Then, open the `plugin` folder, as well as the `steam-comment-bot-discord-plugin` folder inside.